IeuanPriede/project_5_mildew_detection/README.md

     ![Performance](assets/images/performance.png)

     - Target prediction accuracy: ≥ 97% 🎯

+---

+### Hypothesis 2

+Powdery mildew primarily affects specific regions of the leaf (e.g., edges or veins), creating spatial patterns that can be exploited by a convolutional neural network.

+### Validation Strategy

+Use saliency mapping techniques such as Grad-CAM to highlight areas of attention for the CNN when making predictions.

+Analyze whether the model consistently focuses on infected regions in powdery mildew examples.

+If consistent spatial focus is observed, this supports the hypothesis.

+---

+### Hypothesis 3

+Variability in colour and texture between healthy and infected leaves is sufficiently distinct to allow accurate classification without manual feature engineering.

+### Validation Strategy

+Extract RGB histograms and texture-based features like Local Binary Patterns from both classes.

+Train a simple traditional ML classifier (e.g., logistic regression or decision tree) using only these features to check for basic separability.

+If the classifier achieves reasonable accuracy (>85%), this suggests colour and texture alone provide strong signal.

+---

+### Hypothesis 4

+The model's classification performance is resilient to moderate variations in image quality (e.g., lighting, resolution, orientation), supporting deployment in real-world field conditions.

+### Validation Strategy

+Augment the dataset by applying transformations such as brightness shifts, Gaussian noise, and rotations.

+Evaluate model predictions on the augmented set.

+If prediction accuracy remains within ~3% of baseline, it validates robustness to real-world image variability.

+---

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks